LambdaTest/documentation/docs/spirateam-integraton.md

 - Visit your SpiralTeam profile.

-- Go to your desired dashbaord in which you have created the ticket in the above step.
+- Go to your desired dashboard in which you have created the ticket in the above step.

 - Update your ticket information here and click on the **Save** button.